modelica/conference-templates/README.md

 ## License

-&copy; Copyright 2015 DLR, Modelica Associtaion
+&copy; Copyright 2015 Modelica Association

 This work may be distributed and/or modified under the conditions of the [LaTeX Project Public License](LICENSE), either version 1.3